-Care of patients with tuberculosis starts with a quality assured diagnosis, obtained by growing and identifying Mycobacterium tuberculosis from clinical specimens and conducting DST of the organism to confirm or exclude resistance.
+Care of patients with TB starts with a quality assured diagnosis, obtained by identifying Mycobacterium tuberculosis from clinical specimens and conducting DST of the organism to confirm or exclude resistance.
 Research on new TB diagnostic tools has been accelerated over the last few years and the diagnostic pipeline has been growing rapidly as a result.
 At the same time, an unprecedented effort to improve and expand TB laboratory capacity is currently being lead by WHO and the Stop TB Partnership Global Laboratory Initiative (GLI) together with the GLI network of international collaborators (http://www.stoptb.org/wg/gli).

 Uptake of TB diagnostic technologies requires appropriate laboratory infrastructure and adequate policy reform at country level to enable their effective use in TB screening and diagnostic algorithms.
 WHO has established a structured, systematic process to rapidly review the evidence base for new TB diagnostics, ensuring that new tools meet the required performance standards.
 Nevertheless, even the best tools are bound to fail if all core elements of laboratory services are not addressed at the same time.
 These include:

 - Laboratory infrastructure, appropriate biosafety measures and maintenance

 - Management of laboratory commodities and supplies

 - Appropriate, adequate strategies and funding for laboratory human resource development